isabel-ronan/gpt-tuning/README.md

 - This repository houses the code to fine-tune a GPT-3.5 Turbo model on clinical dialogue.
 - The fine-tuned GPT model is trained using the `aci-bench` dataset which is available in Microsoft's [clinical_visit_note_summarization_corpus](https://github.com/microsoft/clinical_visit_note_summarization_corpus) along with the [OpenAI API](https://openai.com/index/openai-api/).
-- Fine-tuned results will be compared to standard model outputs and human outputs; these results will be reported for various fine-tuned models.
+- Fine-tuned outputs will be compared to human outputs; these results will be reported for various fine-tuned models.

 ## Methodology
 1. Format the `aci-bench` dataset for OpenAI fine-tuning. ✅